Please click the picture to see a map of our location.

 How long does the process take to become a volunteer?

-The clearance process can take anywhere from two weeks to two months depending on the documentation provided during the interview and the availability of corporate resources to review and clear the documentation.
+The clearance process can take anywhere from two weeks to two months depending on the documentation provided during the interview.

 Is there an opportunity to move from one volunteer role to another?